 One feature of the SMR is that the six filters always are assigned to unique channels.
 That is, two channels cannot occupy the same spot on the light ring.
 This is an intentional feature because richer sounds result from mixing together filters of different frequencies.
-However, if you want two channels to be at the same frequency (for instance with a stereo input where you want the same filtering to happen to both left and right) you can rotate them to adjacent spots on the light ring and turn Freq Nudge all the way up for the lower channel.
+However, if you want two channels to be at the same frequency (for instance with a stereo input where you want the same filtering to happen to both left and right) you can rotate them to adjacent spots on the light ring and use the Freq Nudge knob (or Transposition, see later section in the manual) to tune them together.
 Alternatively, you can program a custom scale with duplicate frequencies.